Skip to content

 IPv6 And Kad Roadmap

 Current eMuleBB product behavior remains stock-compatible IPv4 eD2K/Kad.
-IPv6 work is future connectivity modernization, not a shipped beta 0.7.3 capability.
+IPv6 work is future connectivity modernization, not a shipped 0.7.3 capability.

 The docs intentionally split IPv6 Kad into two tracks: